 • Cucumber and Lemon Water is also a refreshing and hydrating drink to make.

-• Just squeeze lemon juice in an 8 ounce glass of water, adding more or less per your desired taste, then add a couple of thin slices of cucumber to your glass.
-For infused water, just add slices of both lemon and cucumber to a pitcher of water and refrigerate.
+• Just add juice to an 8 ounce glass of water, adding more or less per your desired taste, then add a couple of thin slices of cucumber to your glass.

 Sparkling Lemon Water